dshawul/Scorpio/INSTALL.md

 as a NN engines as described above.
 Scorpio comes with the dh-0.2.bin, as Stockfish style net, by default.
 So to use NNUE, we need to turn off NN usage and turn on NNUE usage

-      mt         4      # If you have a 4 threads machine. use_nn     0      # Turn off NN
+      montecarlo 0      # Turn of montecarlo for NNUE mt         4      # If you have a 4 threads machine. use_nn     0      # Turn off NN
       use_nnue   1      # Turn on NNUE